Edinburgh to Glasgow Improvement Programme: Previous proposals

-As originally announced in 2006, the project would have cost £1 billion and aimed to increase capacity by increasing service frequency to 6tph rather than by lengthening trains.
+As originally announced in 2006, the project would have cost £1 billion and aimed to increase capacity by increasing service frequency to six trains per hour (tph) rather than by lengthening trains.

 Transport Scotland commissioned Jacobs to examine the project for potential savings and they identified that the a similar capacity increase could be achieved by increasing train length while maintaining a 4tph frequency.
 This had previously been thought to be impossible due to restrictions at Glasgow Queen Street station.
 The redevelopment of Buchanan Galleries allowed this option to be developed instead with a major rebuild and the lengthening of platforms at Queen St high level station.

 This enabled several major schemes to be dropped from the scope of EGIP as they were only required if an increase in train frequency took place: